nf-core/website/markdown/developers/adding_pipelines.md

 ## Making the first release

-When the code is stable and ready for a release, create the `master` branch again and set this as the default branch.
+When the code is stable and ready for a release, set the `master` branch to be the default branch again.
 Bump the version numbers on `dev` (see below) and make a pull-request from the `dev` branch to `master` on the nf-core fork.
 This is a special case and the tests should pass.
 Once they do, merge the PR yourself and let the nf-core team know that you're ready.